1 Starting Up and Shutting Down an Application

 To create distributed transaction processing, you must have

-created a global transaction log (TLOG
+created a global transaction log (TLOG) on each

 participating machine.
-To define a TLOG
+To define a TLOG, complete the

 following steps.